vivianwhuo/vivianwhuo.github.io/_pages/about.md

 Selected Research Projects
 ======
+**Privacy-preserving Algorithms Design in Multi-agent System** (May.
+2023 -- present)
+- Utilize Laplacian noise and the robust push-pull technique to achieve convergence and differential privacy in directed networks.
+- Exploit the randomness of stochastic compression to preserve differential privacy while reducing communication costs.
+- **Applications**: Energy management in smart grids.

-**Neural Network-based Controller for Non-cooperative Nonlinear Multi-agent systems** (Aug.
+**Neural Network-based Controller for Non-cooperative Nonlinear Multi-agent Systems** (Aug.
 2022 -- Jan.
 2023)
 - Adopt the primal-dual method for distributed variational generalized Nash equilibrium (v-GNE) seeking.
 - Design an adaptive radial basis neural network based on backpropagation to estimate the unknown nonlinear dynamics.
 - Design a distributed controller with the neural network-based observer.
-- Prove the exponential convergence to the v-GNE with arbitrarily accuracy.
+- Prove the exponential convergence to the v-GNE with arbitrary accuracy.
 - **Applications**: Connectivity control games in multi-vehicle systems.

 **Stochastic Event-triggered Mechanism in Distributed Games** (Aug.
 2021 -- Jan.
 2022)